Lethalz/ZetV2/Reference/Books/Feel Good Productivity.md

 In _Radical Candor_, Kim Scott explains that being candid is about directly challenging the issue at hand, while genuinely caring about the person you’re speaking to.
 Don’t make it personal or say whatever pops into your head.

 Honesty, on the other hand, implies that you know the truth (which you don’t).
-Just share your view of the objective facts (e.g. “I noticed you cut her off several times in that meeting”) without adding your judgement of the facts (e.g. “You were very rude in that meeting.”). **[See also _[Difficult Conversations](https://www.tosummarise.com/book-summary-difficult-conversations-by-douglas-stone-bruce-patton-and-sheila-heen/#common-mistakes-and-what-to-do-instead)_.]** You may also offer suggestions for what they could do next time.
+Just share your view of the objective facts (e.g. “I noticed you cut her off several times in that meeting”) without adding your judgement of the facts (e.g. “You were very rude in that meeting.”

+You may also offer suggestions for what they could do next time.
 Focusing on solutions may make it less likely the other person feels attacked.

 We’re much more likely to underestimate how much communication we need than to overestimate it.
 People approach things with different levels of context or understanding.
 So even when you think you’ve communicated plenty, you almost certainly haven’t.